civetweb/civetweb/docs/Installing.md

 ---

 1. Download the latest *civetweb.tar.gz* from [SourceForge](https://sourceforge.net/projects/civetweb/files/)
-2. Open arachive and change to the new directory.
+2. Open archive and change to the new directory.
-3. make
+3. make help
+4. make
-4. make install
+5. make install
-5. Run the program ```/usr/local/bin/civetweb```, it will use the configuration file */usr/local/etc/civetweb.conf*.
+6. Run the program ```/usr/local/bin/civetweb```, it will use the configuration file */usr/local/etc/civetweb.conf*.